alexcupit/ubio-tech-test/README.md

 -   Default TTL value set to 1hr.
 It's hard to know without knowing how regular heartbeats might be sent from instances of each group but an hour's absence of interaction felt like a reasonable benchmark that can easily be changed if needed.
 -   I've chosen to host the Swagger UI using their service and created an endpoint that redirects here.
 Ideally this would be a static page rendered by the server.
 -   I've created three routers to abstract some of the logic for the endpoints:
-    -   GroupRouter: /:group/...
+    -   GroupRouter: `/:group/...`
-    -   GroupSummaryRouter: /
+    -   GroupSummaryRouter: `/`
-    -   SwaggerRouter: /swagger-ui
+    -   SwaggerRouter: `/swagger-ui`
 -   Where data does not exist, I've implemented a 404 response rather than providing an empty array.
 -   I've made the body schema for POST /:group/:id optional but this means that providing an incorrect schema (not on a key of `meta`) will be ignored.
-Therefore users must rely on the code and documentation to
+Therefore users must rely on the code and documentation to ensure they use the correct body schema for meta data.
+-   Personally, I use Prettier to auto format on save.
+There are two sections of code where Prettier has been disabled as the indentation rule conflicts with eslint.
+If working on a project with more devs, I would most likely look to disable Prettier and remove the config and comments but as a solo project I've decided to use Prettier.